container-storage-interface/spec/spec.md

   map<string, string> parameters = 4;

   // Secrets required by plugin to complete volume creation request.
   // This field is OPTIONAL.
+Refer to the `Secrets Requirements`
-  map<string, string> controller_create_secrets = 5;
+  // section on how to use this field. map<string, string> controller_create_secrets = 5;

   // If specified, the new volume will be pre-populated with data from